Updated: Mar 23

 Start with the neck, as this will release tension and bring energy up to the face

-Then gently scrape at an outwards/upwards angle from the center of the face
+Then gently scrape downwards on the neck and then an outward/upwards angle for the face, starting from the center

 Tips - After